-5 Ways to Earn the Business of Customers Who'd Rather Shop on Cyber Monday
+5 Ways to Earn the Business of Customers Who'd Rather Shop on Cyber Monday This entrepreneur predicts a shift from the craziness of Black Friday to the digital shopping extravaganza after the weekend.

 The logic behind Black Friday has long evaded me.
 Families gather on Thursday to give thanks for and recognize all they have -- then go out on Friday morning and shop as if they had nothing.